Please find information about the precautions we are taking in our data centers here.

 In addition, every person entering the reception or buildings of our data centers will have to sanitize their hands.
 These measures may cause slightly longer waiting times before entering our sites, however, the health of our employees and clients is of the highest priority.
 Please be prepared to allow a little more time for the registration process.
 For your own protection and for the protection of others, we kindly ask you to keep the recommended minimum distance of 2 meters to other people in case of possible waiting times.
 Thank you for your cooperation.

-In order to protect all persons in our data centers in the best possible way, it is mandatory from 13 July 2020 to wear a mask covering nose and mouth or comparable protection if the safety distance of 2 meters cannot be maintained.
+In order to protect all persons in our data centers in the best possible way, it is mandatory from 9 November 2020 to wear a mask covering nose and mouth or comparable protection (not necessary during meetings if social distancing is ensured).
 This regulation applies to all EMEA-wide sites of NTT Ltd.’s Global Data Centers.
 Please take this into account for your next visit.

 12) Who can I contact if I have further questions?